JackBPainter/portfolio-v2/src/markdowns/about.md

 last-updated: "07/05/2020"
 ---

-Hey I'm Jack, an enthusiastic and passionate junior full-stack developer.
+Hey I'm Jack Painter, an enthusiastic and passionate junior front-end developer.
 After more than 4 years of working on the sales side of IT, I decided enough was enough and made the decision to drop it all and become a developer.